petermr/CEVOpen/dictionary/eoPlantMaterialHistory/eoPlantMaterialHistory.md

 -   **Term**: the precise string used to identify the concept to be normalized and tagged with Wikidata ID.

--   **wikidataID**: Unique identifier for each normalized dictionary term, linked to Wikidata.org — a free and open knowledge base that can be read and edited by both humans and machines
+-   **wikidata**: Unique identifier for each normalized dictionary term, linked to Wikidata.org — a free and open knowledge base that can be read and edited by both humans and machines